 Farming-Out of Interest.
-A Farm-Out Agreement is a contract whereby a third party agrees to acquire from a licensee an interest in a production license and the corresponding operating agreement for a consideration normally comprising of an undertaking-to-perform-a-specified-work-obligation-in-the-drilling-of-one-or-more wells.
+A Farm-Out Agreement is a contract whereby a third party agrees to acquire from a licensee an interest in a production license and the corresponding operating agreement for a consideration normally comprising of an undertaking to perform a specified work obligation in the drilling of one or more wells.
 Farming out is usually undertaken by the seller of interest as a source for funding or as part of the rationalization of a licensee's interests.
 The seller may want to dispose of areas or interests which are peripheral to its main operations or in which it has small equity holdings but would take up as much management time as a larger holding.

 Spreading Exploration Risks through Joint Ventures in Several Exploration Blocks.
 Forming alliances and jointly bidding for the development of a range of opportunities in oil and gas exploration and geothermal projects, mitigates exploration risks of a corporation as there is risk-sharing - the cost and responsibilities of drilling and production are spread over a number of entities.
-Joint ventures also enable companies to free up funds otherwise tied up in a single drilling project and enable these companies to build a portfolio of prospects.
+Joint ventures also enable companies to free up funds otherwise tied up in a single drilling project and enable these companies to build a portfolio of projects.

 Exploring in Geological Proven Petroleum Areas.
-The Company has been making investments and will continue to invest in geologically proven petroleum provinces only.
+The Company has been making investments in these areas and will continue to invest in geologically identified provinces potentially rich in petroleum and geothermal resources.